-Even if most online television platforms offer you lists of “Best TV Shows to Binge Watch”, being addicted to series is a major time-waster.
+Even if most online television platforms offer you lists of “Best TV Shows to Binge Watch,” being addicted to series is a major time-waster.

-You can manage this addiction in several ways, for example, watch one episode per day (or a few per week) as a reward, only after you’ve finished an assignment or done a house chore.
+You can manage this addiction in several ways.
+For example, watch one episode per day (or a few per week) as a reward, only after you’ve finished an assignment or done a house chore.
 Or try replacing this habit with exercise or reading a book—this will be hard at first but should stick after a few weeks.

-Running on coffee
+Running on Coffee

-Being a coffee addict is kind of a stylish addiction nowadays, but it’s not that innocent as it may initially seem.
+Being a coffee addict is kind of a stylish addiction nowadays, but it’s not as innocent as it may initially seem.
 Besides addiction being a problem in itself, drinking too much coffee (more than 500-600 mg of caffeine a day) may lead to nervousness, insomnia, an upset stomach, a fast heartbeat, and even muscle tremors.

 As a solution, try switching to tea or edible coffee—a more sustainable, healthy, and productivity-enhancing alternative.
 For example, Coffee Pixels are solid coffee bars that generate a more even energy kick throughout the day without the coffee-induced abstinence and dehydration.

 Fighting procrastination requires some serious willpower.
 If it is a problem in your daily life or work, try ”eating the frog” in the morning—get over your biggest or hardest tasks first, then tackle everything else.

 If nothing else works, try bribing yourself—promise yourself to do something fun or pleasant when you finish your assignment.

 Whichever habit you want to give up, consider using some habits building tools to make a contract with yourself and reward yourself for milestones achieved.

 5. Buying Less